-For example, 3-D printed casts or prosthesis will improve recovery and long-term quality of life.
+For example, 3D printed casts or prosthesis will improve recovery and long-term quality of life.
 The regulatory framework also needs to support the faster adoption of such health technologies, to ensure Malaysia is able to maintain its advantage as a healthcare travel destination.

 COMPETITIVE & FACILITATIVE IMMIGRATION POLICIES

-Competitive and facilitative immigration policies, for healthcare travellers especially, will allow Malaysia to be serve a greater no of patients, which in turn lowers the cost of investment in health-related technologies and equipment, thus enabling more Malaysians to access it as well.
+Competitive and facilitative immigration policies, for healthcare travelers especially, will allow Malaysia to be serve a greater no of patients, which in turn lowers the cost of investment in health-related technologies and equipment, thus enabling more Malaysians to access it as well.